 But what’s more important are the gears turning in a person’s mind.
 The ability to spot problems and create code for apps that will solve them.
 Learning how to read people and produce products that will resonate with them.

 These are skills even those who rely on technology for their living can’t be taught on websites or digital media.
 These skills are better mastered through real-life problem solving and social interactions.

 How to use technology

-I just use it mindfully.
+But I do think we need to use it mindfully.
 For instance,

 - Don’t use technology as a reward.
 I’m not a big fan of rewards, but if you must, stick to something besides technology.
 Otherwise, you’ll end up glamorizing it more than is needed.
-Stick to rewards you want your kids to value, such as an outing to a restaurant or a special book.
+Stick to rewards you want your child to value, such as an outing to a restaurant or a special book.

 - Use your own gadgets when the kids are asleep.
 Kids model us, so when they see us typing away on our computers all day long or swiping our phones through dinner conversations, they’ll follow suit.
 Worse, they can throw your tech habits back at you when you’re trying to curb their usage (“But mom, you’re always on the computer!”).

 - Set limits.
 Technology is fine, but do set limits on how long and in what ways your child can use it.
 Want to watch a movie but don’t want him to sit in front of the TV for two hours?
 Break it up into 30-minute segments.
 Does he want to play a game on the computer?
 Determine a set amount of time he can play so he knows when to stop.

 - Engage with your child while they’re using the gadgets.
 Yes, television has been my saving grace, giving me 30 minutes of uninterrupted time while they watch a television show.
 But when possible, engage with your child while he’s using a gadget.
 Maybe it’s playing a computer game with him, or talking about the show he’s watching on television.
 Technology can be a medium for yet another engaging activity between the two of you.